 READ MORE: The 10 Best Campgrounds In Boone NC

 16 Recreation Ln, Natural Bridge VA 24578 • 540-291-2727

 Yogi Bear’s Jellystone Park is located five miles from Natural Bridge State Park, near the James River.
-It has full-service RV sites, tent sites, and deluxe cabins for rent.
+It has full-service RV sites, tent sites, and romantic cabins for rent.

 Jellystone’s Natural Bridge VA location includes a “splash park” water playground, regular playground, swimming pool, miniature golf course, and lakeside beach.

 There are also opportunities to fish, picnic, play arcade games, and have birthday parties.
 In other words, it’s essentially a full-on vacation resort.

 Jellystone also offers access to the Blue Ridge Parkway, Jefferson National Forest, and The Caverns at Natural Bridge.

 15 Appledore Ln, Natural Bridge VA 24578 • 540-291-2121

 With incarnations stretching back to the early 1800s, the Natural Bridge Historic Hotel as we know it today was constructed in the mid-1960s after the original Natural Bridge Hotel was destroyed in a fire.